tombenner/ru/README.md

 #### map

-This is the same as `Array#map`, but it adds a new syntax that allows you to easily pass arguments to a method.
+This is the same as [Array#map](http://www.ruby-doc.org/core-2.0/Array.html#method-i-map), but it adds a new syntax that allows you to easily pass arguments to a method.
 For example:

 ```bash
 $ echo "john\npaul" | ru 'map(:[], 0)'